 \section{Acknowledgement}

 We thank Peter Graham and Harikrishnan Ramani for the helpful discussions and for providing us with the data associated with their UFD constraint.
-We also thank Han Gil Choi, Wayne Hu, Xuheng Luo, and Dennis Maseizik for the useful discussions.
+We also thank Han Gil Choi, Wayne Hu, Xuheng Luo, and Dennis Maseizik for the useful discussions and Raymond Co for pointing out typos in some equations.
 JHC, PJF, and HX are supported by Fermi Research Alliance, LLC under Contract DE-AC02-07CH11359 with the U.S. Department of Energy.